 Here’s that sentence again.

-Given this 2/3 prior, 1000 turns would give you a 69% chance of estimating within 3%.
+Starting with no information (prior = 50%), 1000 turns would give you a 69% chance of estimating within 3%.

 That is, you’d have a reasonable chance at a decent guess—after 1000 turns.
 And you’d better have one Hell of a margin to come out ahead on a guess like that—after 1000 turns.